sc-voice/sc-voice_net/content/study/keyboard.md

 * *Wiki card:* shows website documentation, etc.
 * *Search card:*  shows search terms and search results
 * *Sutta card:* shows individual suttas for segmented documents from [SuttaCentral.net](https://suttacentral.net)
+* *Graph card:* shows graphic representation of how a Sutta is connected with other Suttas via examples

 Cards allow you to review multiple documents.
 On wider screens, you will even be able to compare cards side-by-side.